sfall-team/sfall/docs/index.md

 ## Getting started

-This is documentation for Sfall specifically, not Fallout scripting in general.
+This is documentation for sfall specifically, not Fallout scripting in general.
 For vanilla function reference, refer to the [wiki](https://falloutmods.fandom.com/wiki/Fallout_1_and_Fallout_2_scripting_-_commands,_reference,_tutorials).

-To get started with Sfall, first familiarize yourself with new concepts:
+To get started with sfall, first familiarize yourself with new concepts:
 * [Global scripts](global-scripts/)
 * [Global variables](global-variables/)
 * [Arrays](arrays/)